MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Abstract

 \section{Abstract}

 Recent advances in vision-language models have enabled rich semantic understanding across modalities.
 However, these encoding methods lack the ability to interpret or reason about the moral dimensions of content---a crucial aspect of human cognition.
 In this paper, we address this gap by introducing MoralCLIP, a novel embedding representation method that extends multimodal learning with explicit moral grounding based on Moral Foundations Theory (MFT).
 Our approach integrates visual and textual moral cues into a unified embedding space, enabling cross-modal moral alignment.
-MoralCLIP is grounded on the multi-label dataset Social-Moral Image Database~\cite{smid} to identify co-occurring moral foundations in visual content.
+MoralCLIP is grounded on the multi-label dataset Social-Moral Image Database to identify co-occurring moral foundations in visual content.
 For MoralCLIP training, we design a moral data augmentation strategy to scale our annotated dataset to 15,000 image-text pairs labeled with MFT-aligned dimensions.
-Our results demonstrate that explicit moral supervision improves both unimodal and multimodal understanding of moral content, establishing a foundation for morally-aware AI systems capable of recognizing and aligning with human moral values.\footnote{All implementations and datasets will be made available after publication.}
+Our results demonstrate that explicit moral supervision improves both unimodal and multimodal understanding of moral content, establishing a foundation for morally-aware AI systems capable of recognizing and aligning with human moral values.\footnotemark